Average US gas price dips below $5 a gallon - KTVZ

 Gas prices have fallen much more slowly than they went up ahead of Tuesday’s record, reaffirming the old adage that gas prices go up like a rocket and come down like a feather.
 For the two months ahead of Tuesday’s record, the AAA average price reading rose 58 times in 60 days, adding 94 cents to the national average price.
 That’s a steady climb of nearly 2 cents a day, compared to less than a penny a day that the price has fallen since Tuesday.

 Gas and oil prices have been a major strain for many consumers’ budgets.
-The typical US household buys about 90 gallons of gasoline a month, Kloza said, so with prices at an average $1.91 a gallon last year, the rise is costing the typical US household an additional $172 a month or more.
+The typical US household buys about 90 gallons of gasoline a month, Kloza said, so with the average price up $1.91 a gallon from last year, the rise is costing the typical US household an additional $172 a month or more.

 There are early signs the high prices could be forcing consumers to trim spending at other retailers, raising fears that it could be a factor causing the economy to slip into recession.